Home Data Solidity Programming Essentials - Second Edition

 The mining node creates a new block and takes all transactions from the pool honoring the gas limit criteria and adds them to the block.
 This activity is done by all miners on the network.
 Sam's transaction will also be a part of this process.

-The miners compete trying to solve the challenge thrown to them.
+The miners compete, trying to solve the challenge thrown at them.
 The winner is the miner who can solve the challenge first.
-After a period (of seconds) one of the miners will advertise that they has found the solution to the challenge and that they are the winner and should write the block to the chain.
-The winner sends the challenge solution along with the new block to all other miners.
-The rest of the miners validate and verify the solution and, once satisfied that the solution is indeed correct and that the original miner has cracked the challenge, they accept the new block containing Sam's transaction to append in their instance of the ledger.
+After a period (of seconds), one of the miners will advertise that they have found the solution to the challenge and that they are the winner and should write the block to the chain.
+The winner sends the solution of the challenge, along with the new block, to all other miners.
+The rest of the miners validate and verify the solution, and once satisfied that the solution is indeed correct and that the original miner has cracked the challenge, they accept the new block containing Sam's transaction to append in their instance of the ledger.
 This generates a new block on the chain that is persisted across time and space.
 During this time, the accounts of both parties are updated with the new balance.
 Finally, the block is replicated across every node in the network.

 The preceding example can be well understood with the following diagram: